btr1975/pod-porter/docs/source/directions/map-structure.rst

      |-> values.yaml

 * This is the multi map structure of a pod-porter map.
 Yes you can have child maps.
   Again it is very similar to a HELM_ chart.
+This map has 2 sub maps.
+One called map-name-2 which is not packaged, and one packaged map called map-name-0.1.0.tar.gz.
+A packaged map will be unpacked and the contents will be placed in the maps directory.

 .. code-block:: bash
    :caption: Multi Map Structure

    map-name
      |-> maps
+     |      |-> map-name-0.1.0.tar.gz
      |      |-> map-name-2
      |              |-> templates
      |              |      |-> template1.yaml